 - Website: http://www.langfordvets.co.uk/small-animal-hospital/services/behaviour

 Sara Davies- Veterinary Behaviourist and member of Association of Pet Behaviour Councillors (APBC).
-Only has availability for puppy classes (up to around 9 months of age)
+Only has availability for puppy classes (for pups under 18 weeks of age)

 - Veterinary referral required?
 Not for puppy classes